Does Entity Abstraction Help Generative Transformers Reason?: Conclusion

 \xhdr{Conclusion} We presented various ways to incorporate abstract knowledge into Transformer Language Models.
 Focusing on entity types, this work evaluated model performance on reasoning tasks requiring compositional generalization and multi-hop reasoning.
 Overall our results demonstrate three things: (i) incorporating abstract knowledge significantly improves reasoning and compositional generalization in both interpolation and extrapolation when the environment is formally defined in a logical reasoning setting; (ii) different ways to incorporate abstraction yields different performance boosts: \texttt{enc-sum} and \texttt{dec-loss} are generally performing better than others; (iii) abstraction is not beneficial when the task at hand is more natural, less procedural, and not requiring long reasoning chains.
-This last result can be due to the noisy entity tagging from ``off-the-shelf'' taggers, and/or due to the nature of the task at hand.
+This last result is due to the noisy entity tagging from ``off-the-shelf'' taggers, and due to the nature of the task at hand.

-\xhdr{Discussion} Since we don’t have access to ground truth abstraction labels on HotpotQA and CoQA (our proxy for ``natural, less procedural, and not requiring long reasoning chains'' tasks), it is hard to analyse what could have happened if we did.
-However the reported performance of the entity tagger we used is 0.85 F1\footnote{\href{https://github.com/explosion/spacy-models/releases/tag/en_core_web_lg-3.2.0}{https://github.com/explosion/spacy-models/releases/tag/en\_core\_web\_lg-3.2.0}}.
-Thus, we believe that the noisy entity tags represent \textit{only a small part} of the reason why explicit abstraction doesn't work as well for HotpotQA and CoQA as for CLUTRR and ProofWriter.
-We believe that most of the reason why it doesn't work on ``realistic'' datasets comes from the fact that ``real-world'' problems likely do not have strong enough logical structure which can benefit from the abstraction technique.

-\xhdr{Limitations} One limitation of our work is that the method we present requires more annotated data, which is not always available.
+\xhdr{Limitations} One limitation of our work is that the method we present requires annotated data which is not always available.
 Furthermore, this additional data processing can take time and may not scale well to larger datasets if implemented naively.
+Overall, we did not find significantly longer training time for all approaches except for the \texttt{dec-loss} model that was training on average 2 times longer than the other methods.
+The most important factor in training time was the dataset used rather than the method used.
+Models trained on natural language datasets CoQA and HotpotQA took days to train while models trained on CLUTRR and ProofWriter took a few hours.

 \xhdr{Future Explorations} One hypothesis that results from our work is the following question: could \textit{pre-training} Transformer models with additional abstraction data result in stronger performance when fine-tuned with abstraction data like we do in this work?
 Although we could not train \textit{from-scratch} a T5 model on its original C4 dataset \citep{raffel2019t5}, we believe that augmenting C4 with abstract annotations like we do on a smaller scale and training T5 from scratch on this augmented dataset could potentially yield a stronger language model.